Category

 Be active where you can

 This summit identified "active adults" as key to pursuing education without fixed answers.
-Instead of a one-way seminar format clearly separating lecturers and attendees, it adopted a class format where both teachers and students could be active.
+Instead of a one-way seminar format clearly separating lecturers and attendees, it adopted a class format where both teachers and students could be active participants.
 During breaks, ICT-related companies presented the latest ICT applications in education at exhibition booths.

 For example, Director Hidetoshi Kuranari deliberately chose a layout where he stood in the center, surrounded by seats, to strongly emphasize from the outset that this was not a typical seminar.
 Nadezhda's class used the British roundtable format.
 By incorporating "What About This?" throughout the entire summit, we aimed to create an event unconstrained by conventional seminar formats.